ryanmitchell/ti-ext-scaffold/README.md

 ### Namespacing

-Dont forget to change the namespaces to your own - it should be in the format `YourCompany/YourExtensionName`
+Dont forget to change the namespaces to your own - it should be in the format `YourCompany/YourExtensionName`.
+You will need to change the folder it lives in, eg `extensions/yourcompany/yourextensionname`